Commemorative Air Force - Utah Wing

 The challenge coin has been part of U.S. military culture for a hundred years … maybe:

-The Challenge Coin Tradition: Do You Know How It Started?
+The History of the Challenge Coin The Challenge Coin Tradition: Do You Know How It Started?
+It has now developed additional details: